 What Is a Recommendation Letter?

-A candidate typically asks for a recommendation letter for a specific professional objective, academic application, or employment opportunity.
-The writer of a letter of recommendation knows the candidate well enough to rate their skills.
-The writer discusses the applicant’s achievements and talents that make him a strong candidate.
-The letter is based on the writer’s firsthand interactions with this candidate.
-This letter is also addressed to a specific addressee.
+The writer of a letter of recommendation knows you well enough to rate your skills and discuss your achievements and specific skills that make you a strong candidate for the particular opportunity you seek.
+The letter is based on the writer’s firsthand interactions with you and is also addressed to a specific addressee.

 A recommendation letter is more potent than a reference letter since the writer is endorsing you for a job.